xieyuheng/inner/src/note/type-theory/why-nominal-typing-matters-in-object-oriented-programming.md

-From the presented examples, it is easy to see that a contract is made of two parts: requirements upon the caller (“the client”) made by the class (“the provider”) and promises made by the class to the caller.
+From the presented examples, it is easy to see that a contract is made of two parts: requirements upon the caller ("the client") made by the class ("the provider") and promises made by the class to the caller.
 If the caller fulfills the requirements, then the class promises to deliver some well-defined service.
 Requirements may be enforced by throwing checked